 German is an awesome language.
-Especially when it comes to capitalisation.
+Especially when it comes to capital letters.
 The rules are simple:

 English is a whole different kettle of fish.
-And when it comes to capitalisation, these fish are mighty confused.
+And when it comes to the rules for using capital letters, these fish are mighty confused.

-When do I need to use a capital letter?
+When do I need to use a capital letter in English?

-1) Start every sentence with a capital letter
+- Start every sentence with a capital letter;

-3) Capital letters are commonly used in the titles of books and films, as well as in titles of blog posts.
-When you capitalise titles, standard practice is to capitalise the main words but not the connecting words (like the, and, or, of etc. unless they are at the start of the title, of course), e.g. How to Stop Time or Back to the Future
+- Capital letters are commonly used in the titles of books and films, as well as in titles of blog posts.
+When you capitalise titles, standard practice is to capitalise the main words but not the connecting words (like the, and, or, of etc. unless they are at the start of the title, of course), e.g. How to Stop Time or Back to the Future;